laurencelundblade/QCBOR/README.md

 ## Code Status

-The official current release is version 1.4.1 Changes over the last few documentation improvements.
+The official current release is version 1.4.1 Changes over the last few years have been only minor bug fixes, minor feature additions and documentation improvements.
 QCBOR 1.x is highly stable.

 Work on some larger feature additions is ongoing in "dev" branch.